 Thank you for your interest in the Women's Weekend Kayak Adventure to Loon Lake, on the western edge of Desolation Wilderness.
 The breath-taking terrain that surrounds our sea kayaking destination is rich in natural diversity with a colorful history of early settlement.

-Our kayak camping adventure begins on the shores of Loon Lake at 11:30am on Thursday July 13th and ends at 2:00pm on Sunday, July 16th.
+Our kayak camping adventure begins on the shores of Loon Lake at Noon on Friday, August 17th and ends at 2:00pm on Monday, August 20th.
 As always, thorough instruction in sea kayaking, safety and low impact camping will be provided before each activity.

 For the next three nights we will use the same boat in campsite (this is not a car camping trip).
 There are several options for Friday and Saturday.
 A vary scenic and moderate hike to Spider Lake is possible and allows for a panoramic view of the expansive Desolation Wilderness area.
 Kayaking is an option for those who would prefer not to hike.
 For anyone who is interested, informal instruction in kayak skills including rescues will be available.